sinefineinfinitum/prom-import/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Import products from Prom.ua xml feed directly into your woocommerce store.

 == Description ==
 Import products from Prom.ua XML feed into WooCommerce.
 Set your feed URL in the plugin settings, then run manual import.
 Requires WooCommerce.

+== License ==

+This plugin is licensed under the GPL v2 or later.